 Emilia Romagna is a region in northern Italy that is known for its rich cultural and historical heritage, as well as its delicious food and wine.
 From ancient Roman ruins to medieval castles and charming seaside towns, there is something for everyone in this beautiful region.

-Whether you’re interested in art, history, nature, or food and drink, Emilia Romagna has something to offer.
-This list will explore ten top things to do, see, and eat in Emilia Romagna, including visits to historical cities, nature walks, and food and wine tours.
+Emilia Romagna has something to offer whether you’re interested in art, history, nature, or food and drink.
+This list will explore ten fun things to do in Emilia Romagna: visit historical cities, nature walks, and food and wine tours.
 So come discover all Emilia Romagna has to offer – you won’t be disappointed.

 Many food tours allow visitors to sample some of the region’s famous specialties.
 Some must-try items include cured meats such as prosciutto di Parma, Parmigiano-Reggiano cheese, and traditional balsamic vinegar.